 The following deviations have been made with respect to the GB / T 15072.15-1994(the previous edition):

-—The name of standard is changed from Methods for Chemical Analysis of Precious Metals and Their Alloys Gold, silver and palladium alloys Determination of nickel, zinc and manganese contents to Test method of precious metal alloys Determination of nickel, zinc and manganese contents for gold, silver and palladium alloys Inductively coupled plasma atomic emission spectrometry.
+—The title of standard is changed from Methods for Chemical Analysis of Precious Metals and Their Alloys Gold, silver and palladium alloys Determination of nickel, zinc and manganese contents to Test method of precious metal alloys Determination of nickel, zinc and manganese contents for gold, silver and palladium alloys Inductively coupled plasma atomic emission spectrometry.

 —Inductively coupled plasma atomic emission spectrometry replaces flame atomic absorption spectroscopy of the previous standard.